 Having the ability to add potential and existing members to an email list that you can message at the touch of a button has many benefits.
 For starters, you’ll be able to send one-off broadcasts to all of your subscribers to let them know about enhancements to your membership site or that your program is about to launch.

 With the best email software, you can also create sequences of emails that are automatically sent to new subscribers and members once they’ve signed up.
 This then allows you to create free mini courses that are delivered via email, over a set number of days.
 The sequence can then culminate in an invitation for the subscriber to join your membership site.

 You can also use your email software to let your members know if your site will be unavailable for maintenance.

 So whether you want to build a pre-launch list for your forthcoming membership project or survey your existing members to find out what they think of your program, here are the best email services to help you start that all-important list of subscribers.

-If you’re not quite ready to invest in a premium email software service for your membership site then MailChimp is a great option.
-The free plan that lets you add up to 2 thousand subscribers and send up to 12 thousand emails per month should be more than enough to get started with.
+If you’re not quite ready to invest in a premium email software service for your membership site, MailChimp is a great option.
+The free plan, which lets you add up to two thousand subscribers and send up to 12 thousand emails per month, should be more than enough to get started with.

-You will have to display the MailChimp branding in the footer of the emails you send to your subscribers, but if you’re OK with that, then this could be the best email software for your membership site if you’re on a tight budget or just want to find out whether email marketing is right for your business, without any financial commitments.
+You'll have to display the MailChimp branding in the footer of the emails you send to your subscribers, but if you’re OK with that, then this could be the best email software for your membership site.
+This is especially true if you’re on a tight budget or just want to find out whether email marketing is right for your business, without any financial commitments.

 Another nice extra that’s included on the free plan is an optin form builder that makes it easy to create stylish sign up forms for your newsletter.
 So if you haven’t yet invested in a tool like OptinMonster, you can still add popups and optins to your membership site to grow your email list with MailChimp.